 Officers and men also received extra payments under the ‘Prize’ scheme.
 While this could arise in several different ways the most common by far was the capture of an enemy ship and its subsequent purchase by the Navy (a feasible process with wooden ships).
 For the ordinary sailor the amount was typically a few shillings (although it should be noted that this represented several months pay) but for the commanding officer it typically amounted to hundreds of pounds.
 Thus many captains had estates ashore which gave them an alternative income.

 Junior officers were in a much more perilous state, as it was not really possible to keep a home on the half pay for a Lieutenant.
 This was part of the reason why marriage by junior officers was so frowned upon.*

-Enjoyed this article?
+Enjoyed this article about half-pay and prize money?
 Visit our giftshop and escape to the world of Jane Austen.